 - You can permanently damage your customer relationships

 - You can degrade your own IP address

-- You can also debunk your own domain to send all correspondence (eg clients or service providers mark your domain as a spammer)
+- You can also degrade your own domain you send all correspondence from (eg clients or service providers mark your domain as a spammer)

 - You can cause damage to us as a provider, for example by blocking the IP range

 - Fines ranging from hundreds of thousands to millions of euros

 As a provider we reserve the right to restrict or terminate the provision of services in the event of their misuse for the purpose of spamming in any form.